2026 COMMUNITY SUMMIT

 • General Sessions 1 & 2:

 • 1.
-From Burnout to Belonging: Building Resilient Organizations Through Kind, Clear, and Financially Sustainable Policies: 10:00 - 11:00 AM with Maren Miller & Megan Straus
+From Burnout to Belonging: Building Resilient Organizations Through Kind, Clear, and Financially Sustainable Policies: 10:00 - 11:00 AM with Maren Miller & Megan Strauss

 • 2.
 Rethinking Partnerships: 11:30 AM -12:30 PM with Shelley Schreiner